mbari-org/deepsea-track/README.md

 The easiest way to run it is in a docker image.
 See https://hub.docker.com/u/mbari/deepsea-track for available releases.

-For example, to run removing following execution:
+For example:

 - path to video/xml - both must be in the same directory
 - path to store results
 - start frame - 6-digit frame prefix to start, by default will process until the end of of the xml sequence.
 - frame resize ratio ratio between 0-1.0 to resize the input video.
 Smaller resize ratio will process faster.
 - stride(optional) - amount to stride between frames.
 Default is 1.
 Larger stride will process faster.

+-it = run interactively
+--rm = remove after execution
 ```
 docker run -it --rm -v $PWD:/data mbari/deepsea-track <path to video/xml> <path to store results> <start frame num> <frame resize ratio> <stride(optional)>
 ```